raspberrypilearning/experimentai-project1/en/step_1.md

 ## Welcome!
-**You’re about to become a creator of artificial intelligence.** The guide you are now reading will help you through the process of designing, coding, training and testing a machine learning model that will use an online music database to create the soundtrack to your life!
+**You’re about to become a creator of artificial intelligence.
+(AI)** The guide you are now reading will help you through the process of designing, coding, training and testing a Machine Learning (ML) model that will use an online music database to create the soundtrack to your life!

-### By completing this quest you will:
+### By completing the Experiment AI Music Quest quest you will:
 + Create a Scratch project that can search for and play songs from an online music database
 + Train a machine learning model using categories of songs that suit your lifestyle
 + Create a Scratch project that takes the data from your machine learning model and predicts music based on your tastes